-As shown in Figure I.1.1-1, this causes a high-voltage pulse to be generated in the device at the focus of a parabolic reflector, and in the same Annex B, detailed examples of IRA, and examples of the electromagnetic field strength that is generated are given.
-Of the examples, the one with the strongest electric field strength is "prototype USA", and Figure I.1.1-2 shows the relationship between the peak electric field strength and the protection distance for it.
-In the case of "prototype USA", the antenna diameter is 3.66 m, so the portability level is evaluated as being PIV.
+An image of a parabolic reflector is shown in Figure I.1.
+Annex B of [IEC 61000-2-13] also provides detailed examples of IRA, and examples of the electromagnetic field strengths that are generated.
+Of the examples provided, the one with the strongest electric field strength is "prototype USA" and Figure I.2 shows the relationship between the peak electric field strength and the associated protection distance.
+In the case of "prototype USA", the parabolic reflector diameter is 3.66 m, so the portability level is evaluated as being PIV (see Table I.1).
 Therefore, the intrusion area on the attack side becomes Zone 0.
 In the case of Zone 0, the minimum protection distance is taken to be 100 m, so the maximum peak electric field strength is found to be approximately 12.8 kV/m.